 Respect.
 Now.
 Always. support

-If you or someone you know has experienced sexual assault or sexual harassment, you will find a range of useful information on this page about confidential counselling, medical support, reporting, complaint options, and external services.
+If you or someone you know at Macquarie has experienced sexual assault or sexual harassment, you can find information on this page about support services and reporting pathways - both at the University and externally.

 Police and Ambulance services (immediate safety and medical concerns) – 000